-Asheley R. Landrum is a Howard Deshong Postdoctoral Fellow at the Annenberg Public Policy Center.
+Asheley R. Landrum is an assistant professor at Texas Tech University.
 Her research examines the development of mechanisms behind trust and social learning, bridging work from educational, social, cognitive, and development psychology as well as communication research and public policy.
 Her work has appeared in journals such as Trends in Cognitive Sciences, Developmental Science, and Cognition.
 Learn more about Asheley here.

-Emlen Metz is a 5th year doctoral student in psychology working with Jon Baron and Angela Duckworth on the development of actively open-minded thinking in adolescents, with a focus on how teens think about conflicting ideas.
-She is interested in how people use multiple frameworks of explanation and evidence for deciding what to believe and how to live, and wants to develop tools to help people manage their multiple frameworks more effectively.
-Public conceptions of evolution offer a particularly compelling case study of conflict between two frameworks of explanation that offer two different origin stories, Creation and Natural Selection.
-In hopes of better understanding the similarities and differences between lay, scientific, and philosophical epistemic frameworks, she is also pursuing a concurrent Masters in philosophy.
+Emlen Metz recently completed a PhD in psychology at Penn and is currently a post-doc at UC Berkeley working on scientific thinking and science education with physicist and Nobel Laureate Saul Perlmutter.
+She is interested in how people use multiple frameworks of explanation and evidence for deciding what to believe and wants to develop tools to improve epistemological reasoning.
+Public conceptions of the origins of species offer a particularly compelling case study of conflict between two epistemic frameworks (religion and science) which offer two competing explanations (creation vs. natural selection).
+In hopes of better understanding the similarities and differences between lay, scientific, and philosophical epistemic frameworks, she is also pursuing a Masters in Philosophy.